joseguzman1337/termux/README.md

 ## Pre-Requisite

-Storage Free Space = 3.37 GB
+Free Storage Space = 33.37 GB

 Each one of this 3 steps needs and independent session, for that just slide from left to rigth in termux for see the option.
 "New Session"